 Prevention & Control: Use of insecticides against boxwood leafminer is not recommended unless damage is intolerable.
 Insecticides are most effective against this pest when adults have emerged and before they can lay eggs.
 Adults typically emerge over a three-week period but live only a few days.

-Contact insecticides that are effective against boxwood leafminer adults and are labeled for homeowner use are malathion and carbaryl.
+Contact insecticides that are effective against boxwood leafminer adults and are labeled for homeowner use are malathion.
 With these insecticides, begin treatment in mid-April to early May when the adult flies are seen hovering around the boxwood plants.
 Foliar systemic insecticides, such as acephate and spinosad are effective when leafminers are present in mines.
 Soil treatments with dinotefuran or imidacloprid will control leafminers, but may take two weeks or more to begin providing season long control.
 Dinotefuran may move into shrubs more quickly than imidacloprid for faster control.
 See Table 1 for examples of products.
 As with all pesticides, read and follow all label instructions and precautions.

 Boxwood Mite (Eurytetranychus buxi): The boxwood mite or boxwood spidermite, is not an insect but is more closely related to spiders.
 The adult is green to yellowish brown in color, has eight legs and is tiny, about 1/64-inch long.
 Since mites are so small and early symptoms are not distinctive, it is easy to overlook the problem until a heavy infestation occurs and greater damage has occurred.
 This pest overwinters as eggs on the underside of leaves.
 The eggs hatch in the spring.
 Boxwood mites develop and breed rapidly, resulting in eight or more generations per year.